-Google Search Console is a great rank tracking tool.
+Google Search Console is a great free rank tracking tool.

 In fact, even though I use a paid rank tracker, I still start my rank tracking journey with Search Console.
 The reason is it gives me an inside scoop into how Google understands my blog posts which is difficult to see when using a paid rank tracking tool.

 Using this data I’ll make my first optimizations and then move over to my paid rank tracker for a more detailed analysis.